Pulled wool: Fellmongering

 Fellmongering is the practice of removing the wool from a dead sheepskin.

 Use

 Pulled wool, also known as skin wool, has been often of inferior quality, It was of short staple length, harsher and having less spinnability and was therefore primarily employed in lower to medium-grade woolen products.To make it more useful, pulled wool or skin wool has been blended with other wool qualities.

-Phrase

-Pull the wool over someone's eyes that means to deceive someone.